750W/750w.github.io/src/pages/members.md

 > If theres a will, there's a way

-Arav is a sophomore and a builder on 750W.
-Other than robotics, Arav swims for his school team and is on the Science Olympiad team.
-His interests include keyboards and Rubik’s Cubes.
+Aiden is a sophomore at South Brunswick High School and is on 750W.
+He likes music, and plays chess during his free time.

 ### Samuel Asefa, CAD Lead & Programmer

 <img src="" alt="Samuel Asefa" width="200" height="200">

-Prisha is a sophomore at South Brunswick High School and is a builder on 750W.
+Sammy is a sophomore at South Brunswick High School and is a recruit on 750W.
+In his free time he enjoys playing soccer as well as spending time with friends and with his cats.
-Outside of school, Prisha likes to sing Hindustani Classical music, dance, and play field hockey.

 ### Daksh Gupta, Programmer

 <img src="" alt="Daksh Gupta" width="200" height="200">

-Adish is a sophomore at South Brunswick High School and is a builder on 750W.
-In his free time, Adish likes to reading non-fiction and watch netflix.
+Daksh is a sophomore at South Brunswick High School and is a recruit on 750W.
+In his free time, he enjoys programming, biking, playing his instrument, and going camping with his boy scouts troop.

 ### Samyuktha Raja, Builder & Noteboom Lead

 <img src="" alt="Samyuktha Raja" width="200" height="200">

-Sahas is a Freshman at South Brunswick High School and is a recruit on 750W.
-In his free time, Sahas likes to play basketball and volleyball, and likes to play video games or hang out with his friends.
+Samyuktha is a sophomore at South Brunswick High School and is a recruit on 750W.
+In her free time she enjoys going out with friends, trying new activities and making new foods.

 ### Ram Viswanathan, Team Mascot & Builder 😊

 <img src="https://cdn.discordapp.com/attachments/1022618682804940911/1077350598422315108/image.png" alt="Ram Viswanathan" width="200" height="200">

-Ajay is a Freshman at SBHS and is a recruit on 750W.
-In his free time, Ajay likes to play tennis and practice his instrument.
+Ram is a sophomore at South Brunswick High School and is a recruit on 750W.
+In his free time, he enjoys playing volleyball, listening to music, and going to Six Flags with his friends.

 ### Piya Sadana, Recruit & Builder

 <img src="https://cdn.discordapp.com/attachments/1022618682804940911/1077350705100230787/image.png" alt="Piya Sadana" width="200" height="200">

-Aishi is a freshman in South Brunswick High School and is a recruit on 750W.
-In her free time, Aishi likes to dance, sing and run outside.
+Piya is a freshman at South Brunswick High School and is a recruit on 750W.
+In her free time, she does ballet and enjoys reading books.